brucemack/kc1fsz-rc1/README.md

 Technical/Design Notes
 ======================

-The ADC/DAC is 24-bit, so full scale runs from +/- 8,388,608.
-Audio sample rate is 16kHz.

 Dan suggested that tones (ex: CWID) should be generated at a level of between -14dB and -10dB of full DAC full scale.
 A tone of -10dB down should scale